 Chiropractic Biophysics – How it Works

-We improve the shape and movement of the spine, and then we trust the healing power that IS within us to do the rest.
+We improve the shape and movement of the spine, and then we trust the healing power within us to do the rest.

-“Posture goes way beyond appearance; it affects the way your body functions, distorting your ability to think, heal and metabolize.”
+“Posture goes way beyond appearance; it affects how your body functions, distorting your ability to think, correct and metabolize.”

 Let's get a little more technical.

-Our spines are physical columns that have to stand in gravity for a lifetime.
-If they have good shape (posture) and movement, then the body’s natural tendency to adapt to its surrounding gravity environment ensures that we maintain strong bones and healthy joints.
-If we have bad posture and less than ideal movement, then our adaption is unhealthy, and degeneration or osteoarthritis occurs.
+Our spines are physical columns that must stand in gravity for a lifetime.
+If they have good shape (posture) and movement, the body’s natural tendency to adapt to its surrounding gravity environment ensures that we maintain strong bones and healthy joints.
+If we have bad posture and less than-ideal movement, our adaption is unhealthy, and degeneration or osteoarthritis occurs.

 Your posture is a window into the condition of our nervous system.
 It reveals how we adapt to stress, and it can reveal our lifestyle!
 Just standing erect requires the coordination (by your nervous system) of 200 muscles.
 No wonder those with poor posture complain of being tired!